-You have chosen to join a small group of upper class students in a different college living experience: to live in an apartment or house in Northfield rather than an on-campus residence hall or house.
+You have chosen to join a small group of senior students in a different college living experience: to live in an apartment or house in Northfield rather than an on-campus residence hall or house.
 You undoubtedly are seeking a more independent and less college-centered life by moving off campus and into a Northfield neighborhood.

 Being a Northfield Neighbor